CensoredUsername/unrpyc/README.md

 overwrite existing files, use option `-c` to do that.

 This script will try to disassemble all AST nodes.
-In the case it encounters an unknown node type, which may be caused by an update to Ren'Py somewhere in the future, a warning will be printed and a placeholder inserted in the script when it finds a node it doesn't know how tohandle.
+In the case it encounters an unknown node type, which may be caused by an update to *Ren'Py* somewhere in the future, a warning will be printed and a placeholder inserted in the script when it finds a node it doesn't know how to handle.
 If you encounter this, please open an issue to alert us of the problem.

 For the script to run correctly it is required for the unrpyc.py file to be in the same directory